 Alar ligament calcification

-The alar ligaments arise from both sides of the tip of the odontoid process and run obliquely cephalad to insert on the medial surface of the occipital condyles 1,2,3.
-Calcification of the alar ligament is rare 1-4.
-This condition should be differentiated from fractures of craniovertebral junction, as well as from crowned dens syndrome 1,4.
+Alar ligament calcification is rare.
+The alar ligaments arise bilaterally from the upper portion of the odontoid process and run obliquely cephalad and laterally to insert on the medial surface of the occipital condyles.
+They stabilize the head during rotatory movements.

 - 1. Sim KB, Park JK.
 A nodular calcification of the alar ligament simulating a fracture in the craniovertebral junction.
 (2006) AJNR.
 American journal of neuroradiology.
 27 (9): 1962-3.
 Pubmed